FusionAuth/fusionauth-site/site/docs/v1/tech/guides/user-actions-new.md

 - Webhook — A webhook is another name for sending a single HTTP request to an API.
 It's used to inform an external system of some event, and can be triggered by an Action.
 An example is FusionAuth calling a customer-support service, like _Intercom.com_, to start the customer onboarding process when the user has verified their email in FusionAuth.
 Another example would be posting a message to a _Slack.com_ channel whenever a new customer signs up.
 Webhooks can be managed in FusionAuth at **Settings** — **Webhooks** and can be triggered by Actions.

     The webhook/API terminology can be confusing.
 Note that most web companies, including FusionAuth, call a trigger to _send_ data a _webhook_, but when they _receive_ data they call it an _API_.
 So if you're looking for a destination for a FusionAuth webhook in an external system, you won't find it under their webhook documentation; you'll find it under API documentation.
 This is why they are sometimes known as a _reverse API_.
 However, some companies, like _Slack_, also call incoming requests "incoming webhooks".
 - Temporal Actions — Temporal, or time-based, Actions have a duration, as opposed to instantaneous Actions, which have only a start time.
-Once a temporal Action expires, meaning that it ends automatically, it will no longer be considered active and will not affect the user.
+Once a temporal Action expires, meaning that it ends automatically as opposed to being cancelled, it will no longer be considered active and will not affect the user.
 However, you can apply a temporal Action to a user indefinitely by setting a very distant end date.
 An Action that prevents login must be temporal.

     A temporal Action may be cancelled or modified, unlike an instantaneous Action, which cannot be.
 An example of an instantaneous Action would be a reward, such as sending a user a discount coupon.
 - Active — An active Action can be applied to Users.
 In contrast, an inactive Action is like a deleted Action, meaning it cannot be applied, but it is still viewable in the list of inactive Actions in FusionAuth.
 An inactive Action can be reactivated if you want to use it again.